khaapamaki/ColorSchemeManipulator/readme.md

 + Chainable filters in single run
-+ Each filter can have fully customizable color range with multiple attributes to narrow color range where a filter affects
++ Each filter can have fully customizable color range with multiple attributes to narrow the range where the filter affects
 + Color ranges can have smooth slopes
 + Includes a set of basic filters like gain, gamma, levels, contrast, saturation, hue, but also special filters like inverting image by its lightness, or adjusting contrast of saturation channel